ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 ## Summing Up

-Hopefully I've demonstrated why there's no need to use the expensive `ComponentBase` in your Blazor applications.
+Hopefully I've demonstrated how to step away from the expensive `ComponentBase` in your Blazor applications.
 Take the plunge.

-Each component builds on the functionality provided by its more basic sibling.
-If there's not enough functionality in one, move up.
+If you start using them, you'll find that `BlazrControlBase` satisfies almost all your needs.

-Once you start using them, you'll find that `BlazrControlBase` satisfies almost all your needs.
-Confession: I never use `BlazorComponentBase`.
+Though I've included `BlazrComponentBase`, I never use it.
+I only use `ComponentBase` where I used components that inherit from it such as the `InputBase` edit controls.

 ## Appendix